galbiston/geosparql-jena/README.md

 The GeoSPARQL and Simple Features standard both define the DE-9IM intersection patterns for the three spatial relation families.
 However, these patterns are not consistent with the patterns stated by the JTS library for certain relations.

-For example, GeoSPARQL/Simple Features use “TFFFTFFFT” _equals_ relations in Simple Features, Egenhofer and RCC8.
+For example, GeoSPARQL/Simple Features use `TFFFTFFFT` _equals_ relations in Simple Features, Egenhofer and RCC8.
 However, this does not yield a true result when comparing a pair of point geometries.
 The Simple Features standard states that the boundary of a point is empty.
 Therefore, the boundary intersection of two points would also be empty.

-JTS, and others, use the alternative intersection pattern of “T*F**FFF*”.
+JTS, and others, use the alternative intersection pattern of `T*F**FFF*`.
 This is a combination of the _within_ and _contains_ relations and yields the expected results for all geometry types.

 The spatial relations utilised by JTS have been applied in the library but feedback on this choice is welcome.
 A user can supply their own DE-9IM intersection patterns by using the `geof:relate` filter function.

+### Spatial Relations and Geometry Shapes/Types
+The spatial relations for the three spatial families do not apply to all combinations of the geometry shapes (`Point`, `LineString`, `Polygon`) and their collections  (`MultiPoint`, `MultiLineString`, `MultiPolygon`).
+Therefore, some queries may not produce all the results that may initially be expected.

+In some relations there may only be results when the collection is being used, e.g. two multi points can overlap but two points cannot.
+A relation may only apply for one combination but not its reciprocal, e.g. a line may cross a polygon but a polygon may not cross a line.
+The _RCC8_ family only applies to `Polygon` and `MultiPolygon` types.

+Refer to pages 8-10 of 11-052r4 GeoSPARQL standard for more details.

 ### Equals Relations
-The three equals relations (sfEquals, ehEquals and rccEquals) use spatial equality and not lexical equality.
+The three equals relations (_sfEquals_, _ehEquals_ and _rccEquals_) use spatial equality and not lexical equality.
 Therefore, some comparisons using these relations may not be as expected.

 - True if two geometries have at least one point in common and no point of either geometry lies in the exterior of the other geometry.